Felicita Vestvali

 Felicita Vestvali (born Anna Marie Stegemann, also known as Felicità von Vestvali; 23 February 1831 – 3 April 1880) was a German operatic contralto or dramatic soprano and actress.
 She became famous both in Europe and the United States.

 She was known in North America as "Vestvali the Magnificent" or "Magnificent Vestvali" and was praised by Abraham Lincoln and Napoleon III.
-Vestali was admired for her beauty and her contralto voice and for her independence from the norms of femininity at the time.
-She was a self-described "man-hater" (Männerfeindin) and widely described as Uranian, with links to the feminist movement, the nascent movement for gay and lesbian rights, and to the movements for racial and religious emancipation.
+Vestali was admired for her beauty and her contralto voice as well as for her independence from the norms of femininity of the time.
+She was a self-described "man-hater" (Männerfeindin) and was widely described as Uranian with links to the feminist movement, the budding movement for gay and lesbian rights, and to movements for racial and religious emancipation.

 Life

-Her family background is unclear.
-According to Ludwig Eisenberg, Vestvali came from an old noble family.
+Early life

 Despite her Italian stage name, Vestvali was born in Stettin, Kingdom of Prussia (now Szczecin, Poland), as Anna Marie Stegemann.
-Her father, a senior civil servant, had adopted the name "Stegemann" for political reasons, and her mother was Baroness von Hünefeld.
-There was a claim that her father was named count Pawłowski, and she was born in Berlin in 1841.
-According to another source, her father belonged to the Polish noble family of Westfalowicz.
-Others indicate that she was born in 1834 as the daughter of a high Austrian official in Kraków.
+Her father, Georg Leberecht Stegemann (1789–1842) was a widowed lieutenant, and her mother was Baroness Charlotte Stegemann, nee von Hünefeld (1794–1860).
+Felicita claimed that her father "changed the last name for political reasons", but there's no proof of that.
+The Stegemanns were a Lutheran and German-speaking family, however Charlotte had Polish ancestors, and Georg's son from the previous marriage (Henryk Westwalewicz) was Polish, and so it is likely that young Anna Marie's household also used Polish.